tangaiyun/redislimiter-spring-boot/README.md

 ```

-if we want to delete a configuration, execute DELETE http://localhost:8888/limiterconfig?controller=DemoController&method=dynamicTest, the limiting configuration item for Controller "DemoController" and method "dynamicTest" will be deleted.
+If we want to delete a configuration, execute DELETE http://localhost:8888/limiterconfig?controller=DemoController&method=dynamicTest, the limiting configuration item for Controller `DemoController` and method `dynamicTest` will be deleted.